When are auditions held?

-To apply for a Fine Arts Scholarship, prospective students must be admitted to the College and complete the Fine Arts Scholarship application.
-When all of the forms have been received, the College will contact the student to set up an audition time.
+To apply for a Fine Arts Scholarship, prospective students must be admitted to the University and complete the Fine Arts Scholarship application.
+When all of the forms have been received, the University will contact the student to set up an audition time.
 The application process for scholarships can be found here.

 If not interested in the Fine Arts Scholarship or the deadline has already passed, look for the sign-up sheet outside the Band and Choir rooms (M2 and M3) in the Music building posted the first day of school and sign up for a time slot.

 What should I have prepared?

 For the Fine Arts Scholarship weekend: All auditioning prospective students are asked to prepare solos demonstrating the best of your abilities as a musician.
 Audition slots are 5-10 minutes in length but may be lengthened if need be.

 At the September auditions, students may be asked to play a short solo piece, sight ready, and/or improvise depending on the ensemble you are auditioning for.
 Look for details when you sign up for a time slot.

 Tips for auditions?

 - Make sure to apply early if seeking a Fine Arts Scholarship.